dy0gu/dotfiles/README.md

    ```

    You don't need to do this step if the user already had a password set before the initial `nixos-rebuild switch` command, as it will not be overwritten by the initial password configuration.

+## Tips 💡

+- The presence of the `gh` and `glab` CLIs allow for easy authentication with GitHub and GitLab, respectively.
+You can use them if you prefer an `https` login over setting up SSH keys again.

+  - You first have to set `git config --global user.name` and `git config --global user.email` manually, as these are not set by default to keep the repository clean of personal data.

+  - Then simply run `gh auth login` or `glab auth login` and follow the prompts to authenticate and setup your local git protocols.